-#TogetherWeRemember is a citizen-led movement to end and prevent genocide and mass atrocities.
-On [insert date/time], the [insert your community name] community will join thousands worldwide to build the first digital memorial to commemorate the victims of genocide and celebrate the heroes who fought against it.
+#TogetherWeRemember is a citizen-led movement to end and prevent violent hatred.
+On [insert date/time], the [insert your community name] community will join thousands worldwide to build the first virtual memorial to commemorate the victims of violent hatred and celebrate the heroes who fought against it.
 We will organize a name-reading [insert any other activities] for [insert # hours] hours at [insert location] and share our community's experience live on social media with the hashtag #TogetherWeRemember.
-Our goal is to ignite an annual global tradition in which we unite communities representing every race and religion in solidarity, give voice to victims of genocide past and present, and inspire collective action for justice, memory, and peace.
+Our goal is to ignite an annual global tradition in which we unite communities representing every race and religion in solidarity, give voice to victims of violent hatred past and present, and inspire collective action for justice, memory, and peace.

 Sign up to participate in the Name Reading here: [insert link to sign up sheet]

 Watch this video to learn about our story and mission: [insert link to video]

 Market the Event to VIPs (Phase I)

 First invite hard-to-get individuals (let’s call them VIPs) to sign up for a Name Reading shift.
 These are leaders and public figures with a strong connection to your community that can help make the general public more eager to sign up:

 - Political leaders: governor, mayor, city council, members of congress

 - School leaders: university president, school principal, deans, professors